richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 $dataPath = $env:DATA_PATH  # Use an environment variable for file paths Get-ChildItem -Path $dataPath
 ```
-*Description:* This approach makes your script adaptable, so you don't have to hard-code paths for different environments.
+This approach makes your script adaptable, so you don't have to hard-code paths for different environments.

 ------------------------- ------------------------- ------------------------- -------------------------